jengibre-agb/Anki-Styling-Template/README.md

 Don't know about macOs, I imagine it'd work, if you try them let me know

-I did not code the big "images" like the astronaut or the candles i took them from this page and modified them a little bit so it wouldn't break the card https://blog.hubspot.com/website/css-animation-examples
+I did not create the big css "images" like the astronaut or the candles i took them from this page and modified them a little bit so it wouldn't break the card https://blog.hubspot.com/website/css-animation-examples